- Home >

 Promotion of ERM

 To identify and evaluate aspects that are not captured by the model-based quantification of risk, stress testing is conducted using worst-case scenarios based on possible future events or actual past events, such as financial market panics or large natural disasters.
-This is then used as a basis for analyzing the factors that influence the integrity of the organization and reporting the results to the board of directors, executive management board, and others, and for considering and implementing management and financial measures and ways to improve monitoring of market and other conditions as required.
+This is then used as a basis for analyzing the factors that influence the integrity of the organization and reporting the results to the Board of Directors, the Executive Management Board, and others, and for considering and implementing management and financial measures and ways to improve monitoring of market and other conditions as required.

-CSA consists of activities that promote risk control and business improvement by implementing the cycle displayed above that starts with the identification of risks inherent in our business.
+CSA consists of activities that enhance autonomous risk management at each organization and promote risk control and business improvement by implementing the cycle illustrated above, which starts with the identification of risks inherent in business operations.
 A wide range of risks is covered, including administration risks, system risks, and compliance risks.

 Business Continuity Management